Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

 Another similar unlearning method is PUMA.
 In \cite{wu2022puma}, \citeauthor{wu2022puma} proposed a new data removal method through gradient re-weighting called PUMA, which also used the Hessian Vector Product (HVP) term.
-They first estimated and recorded individual contributions of $(x_i, y_i)$, where the estimation is limited to less than a dot product between the pre-cached HVP term and individual gradient.
-When the unlearning request comes, they subtract the estimation of the erased samples to update the model parameters.
+They first estimated and recorded individual contributions of $(x_i, y_i)$, where the estimation is limited to less than one dot product between the pre-cached HVP term and individual gradient.
+When the unlearning request comes, they subtract the estimate of the erased samples to revise the model.

 \citeauthor{ginart2019making} \cite{ginart2019making} extended certified data removal to k-means clustering algorithms.
-They formulated the unlearning problem of efficiently removing personal data information from trained clustering models and proposed two different efficient deletions for k-means clustering, quantized k-mean and divide-and-conquer k-means.
+They formulated the unlearning problem of efficiently removing personal data information from trained clustering models.
+They offered two different deletions for k-means clustering, quantized k-mean and divide-and-conquer k-means.
 In their work, both algorithms have theoretical guarantees and strong empirical results.

-DeltaGrad \cite{wu2020deltagrad}, an algorithm for fast retraining of SGD-based models, was proposed by \citeauthor{wu2020deltagrad} to small changes of data, based on the idea of "differentiating the optimization path" concerning the data and Quasi-Newton methods.
+To retrain SGD-based models fast, DeltaGrad was proposed by \citeauthor{wu2020deltagrad}~\cite{wu2020deltagrad} to unlearn small changes of data inspired by the idea of "differentiating the optimization path" concerning the training dataset and Quasi-Newton methods.
 They theoretically proved that their algorithm could approximate the right optimization path rapidly for the strongly convex objective.
-DeltaGrad starts with a "burn-in" period of first iterations, where it computes the full gradients exactly.
+DeltaGrad starts with a "burn-in" period of first iterations, where it computes the full gradients precisely.
 After that, it only calculates the complete gradients for every first iteration.
 For other iterating rounds, it operates the L-BGFS algorithm \cite{byrd1994representations} to compute Quasi-Hessians approximating the true Hessians, keeping a set of updates at some prior iterations.